-["If you came out of the game every time you got a twinge or a burner up your neck, or your knees got a little sore on that play, you know, you wouldn't last very long and you certainly wouldn't have anybody's respect."] he comes into the room looking like that he is who he is he's authentic get thunderpunched in the throat boom right there on the ground this is a bludgeoning upfront right now a really nice execution I think it looks a lot worse than it actually was David:
+["If you came out of the game every time you got a twinge or a burner up your neck, or your knees got a little sore on that play, you know, you wouldn't last very long and you certainly wouldn't have anybody's respect."]

+he comes into the room looking like that

+he is who he is he's authentic

+get thunderpunched in the throat

+boom right there on the ground

+this is a bludgeoning upfront right now a really nice execution

+I think it looks a lot worse than it actually was

+David:

 And you hadn't been out long and it was awkward dating in your mid-thirties and living at your mum's because when they look at you like that it doesn't really help to say don't worry, I'm there as I recently had a massive emotional breakdown and spent some time (again) in a secure psychiatric hospital, it's not weird or anything.
 And outside that caff on Tooley Street, on your way back with S to her place in Blackheath Lewisham those lads made a comment to or about her or at least you convinced yourself they did.
 But of course the only thing that really mattered was that one shouted fuck off mate before you get yourself hurt and you'd never felt so seen.
 And it was all uncoordinated limbs and none of them hit very hard and two of them were only into it because they thought it would be over quickly, but they did at least keep going.
 So that's something, right?
-[An archival sound clip fades in, beginning with fast tempo music typical of 80s / 90s sports documentaries or newscasts.
-The music continues beneath the next section, with sounds of players colliding and grunting in pain on the field, before cross-fading with the crowd linking sequence.]
+[00:09:17] [An archival sound clip of football players on the field fades in and continues beneath the next section before fading out.
+Sounds of players colliding, panting and shouting can be heard, as well as coaches speaking and the crowd cheering.]
 CG American Male: